 Risk Focused Prevention

-Risk-focused prevention is based on a simple premise: To prevent a problem from happening, we need to identify the factors that increase the risk of that problem developing and then Data from the KCTC Youth Survey can be used to help school and community prevention planners identify current levels of problem behaviors and the precursors (risk and protective factors) to those behaviors.
-By focusing prevention efforts on identified precursors, prevention planners can implement specific types of interventions that have been effective in either reducing the identified risk(s) or enhancing the identified protection(s) and evaluate their effectiveness.
-The following steps will help your school building, district, and community to make these essential decisions.
+Risk-focused prevention is based on a simple premise: To prevent a problem from happening, we need to identify the factors that increase the risk of that problem developing.
+Data from the Kansas Communities That Care (KCTC) Student Survey can be used to help school and community prevention planners identify current levels of problem behaviors and the precursors (risk and protective factors) to those behaviors.
+By focusing prevention efforts on identified precursors, prevention planners can implement specific types of interventions that have been effective in either reducing the identified risk(s) or enhancing the identified protection(s).
+The following steps will help your school building, district, and community to make and evaluate these essential decisions.

 1. What should I look for in the numbers?

-- For levels of drug use which are increasing or unacceptably high.
+- Look for levels of drug use that are increasing or unacceptably high.

 - Look for levels of antisocial behaviors which are increasing or unacceptably high.